Sorry, you need to enable JavaScript to visit this website.

 What is retirement planning?

-Retirement financial planning is the process of determining how much money you will need to live your desired lifestyle when you retire — and then devising a long-term plan to make sure you accumulate this sum before your planned retirement date.
+Retirement financial planning is the process of determining how much money you will need to live your desired lifestyle when you retire — and then devising a long-term plan to help make sure you accumulate this sum before your planned retirement date.

 Why is retirement planning important?

-Your plan can help you calculate your level of risk, your necessary rate-of-return on investments and your portfolio withdrawal strategy.
+Retirement planning is important to help prevent running out of money during your retirement.
+Your plan can help you calculate your level of risk, your necessary rate-of-return on investments, and your portfolio withdrawal strategy.

 Types of retirement